 Let’s be honest: midwifery is hard work.
 There are long births, long hours, and long nights, sometimes one on top of the next.
 Most midwives discontinue their practice within the first five years–the American home birth model is not sustainable.

 In order to serve our clients to our best ability, we must be well-rested and refreshed.
 We need to be able to turn our phones off from time to time.
 And we must have time to tend to our families and other responsibilities.
 Otherwise, we will be running on empty, and not providing the best care possible.
-There are a variety of ways to accomplish this, but we believe a partnership where each person is given time off is the best model.
+There are a variety of ways to accomplish this, but we believe a group practice is the best model.

-In addition to the on-call lifestyle, there are so many value-added reasons to join in partnership.
+In addition to the on-call lifestyle, there are so many value-added reasons to work in a group practice.
 We each bring different strengths to the practice; a solo practice midwife must do everything herself–even those things that are not her forte.
-But Nedra’s business sense and billing know-how will keep the practice running smoothly while Gina’s research and teaching skills will keep us up to date and engaged in best practice.
 We will support each other, push each other, be there for each other.
 We aren’t just midwives looking to spell each other from time to time.
-We are dear friends.
+We are friends.
 And we are sure that the fruits of this friendship and partnership will be enjoyed by you, our clients.